Classical music in Kosovo: Rafet Rudi

 Rafet Rudi was born in 1949 in Mitrovica.
 He went to music school in Pristina and studied composition and conducting at the Academy of Music in Belgrade.
 He obtained his master's degree in Sarajevo and then went to France for further studies.

-His most recognized works are Symphony in two parts and Fantasie in Si for violin and piano.
+His most recognized works are Symphony in Two Parts and Fantasie in Si for violin and piano.
 He is a composer, conductor, pedagogue, and publicist-essayist who has written educational textbooks, articles, essays and critique on music.
 He has worked with the professional choir of the Radio Television of Pristina.

 Zeqirja Ballata

-Zeqirja Ballata was born in Đakovica in 1943.
+Zeqirja Ballata was born in Gjakova in 1943.
 He finished studies in Prizren and studied for composition in Ljubljana where he got his master's degree.
 Then he continued to specialize in composition in Italy.
 After studies, he worked as a pedagogue in the Faculty of Music in Pristina.
 In 1991, he moved to Maribor, Slovenia, where he remains.
 He wrote about musical matters in books such as Veglat muzikore and Gjurmëve të muzikës.

-His most recognized works are "Passacaglia" for orchestra and "Symphony-'83".
+His most recognized works are "Passacaglia" for orchestra and Symphony '83.
 Zeqirja Ballata is one of the first composers in Kosovo to utilize the serial dodecaphonics style of composing.
 His works are played throughout Slovenia, Kosovo, Albania, Austria, France, Holland and the USA.

 Mendi Mengjiqi

-Mendi Mengjiqi was born in Lupq, Kosovo in 1958.
+Mendi Mengjiqi was born in Lupq, Kosovo, in 1958.
 He graduated from the Academy of Arts in Pristina in theoretical studies in 1987.
 He then went on to study composition at the academy of arts in Kraków, Poland where he earned his master's degree in the class of Krzysztof Penderecki.
 His most recognized work is Homagium Matri Teresiae that premiered in the 600th jubilee of Kraków Conservatory.
 As of 2006 he has been teaching composition at the Faculty of Music in Pristina.